danieldpence/ddp-jekyll/_posts/2015-08-04-everyone-has-to-start-somewhere.md

 ---
-title:  "Everyone Has To Start Somewhere"
+heading:  "Everyone Has To Start Somewhere"
 date:   2015-08-04
 categories: career
-image: /img/open-road.jpg
+featured_image: /img/open-road.jpg
 ---
 Hello!
 Welcome to my blog, I'm glad you're here.
 I recently changed my career, and my life, by teaching myself to code.
 I was able to transition from a stagnating career in finance to landing a job as a front end developer at an awesome company in less than 15 months.
 It wasn't easy, and I worked really hard to achieve my goals, but it's absolutely possible if you're willing to work for it.